 Step 5 – Reconnect The Cables And Boot Up Your Computer

-All that’s left now is to connect all the crucial cables, boot up your computer and bask in the glory of your new graphics card, enjoying the marvelous 60 FPS+ experience.
+All that’s left now is to connect all the vital cables, boot up your computer and bask in the glory of your new graphics card, enjoying the incredible 60 FPS+ experience.

 If you got a recent graphic card, you may be asking why the display is not crisp.
-The final stage is installing proper software.
+The final stage is installing suitable software.

-Many modern graphics cards will come complete with auto-installing drivers, but you should still check your manufacturer’s website to make sure you have the drivers’ latest version.
+Many contemporary graphics cards will come complete with auto-installing drivers, but you should still check your manufacturer’s website to make sure you have the drivers’ most recent version.

-After you have installed the newest drivers for your fresh graphics card, it’s game time.
+After you have installed the most recent drivers for your new graphics card, it’s game time.